animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Note: $n$ in the definition of causality doesn't need to be scalar-valued.

 It can be 4-dimensions, expanding and cycling in all of them.

+---

+Theorem.
+Pain exists.

+Proof

+Let's try, really hard, to disprove it.
+Without loss of generality to future theorems and proof steps, this theorem could say "Love exists."
+Some parts of this theorem should be more proven than others.
+This theorem has many forms and can be proven in many respects.
+It's our job to prove the best carnation of this primal fact.
+Therefore, as proof, we will change the theorem, in proof itself, without losing its subsequent generality, to "Love exists" and prove it, roundaboutly, with the simple observation: "I love."
+"I love."

+Now, here forward, we can disprove that pain exists, not losing any of its current generality as a theorem.
+Not everything that exists in the set of existence needs always to.
+ $\square$

+Theorem.
+Some observation is more pleasant than others.

+By theorem.

+Axiom.
+The "sampler" or "decider" $\sim$ "feels" its observations.
+A.K.A.
+Who is the "sampler" / "decider"?
+In causality, it's implicitly assumed, but it must have a definition.
+Lacking any other known properties of the universe, let's consider that each Qualia has a feeling.
+Qualia samples its own observations?

+This gives rise directly to a maximization objective for Qualia.

+$\text{Max}  \sum\limits_i \Omega_i^{(n)}$

+for observer $Q_i \in \mathbb{Q}$ where $\Omega_i$ represents the feeling "goodness" of that observer.